TexxUkr/TTT/README.md

 # App running

+!!!
+Please set the API URL and API KEY in the app.config.ts file !!!

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.